Medical principles and practice : international journal of the Kuwait University, Health Science Centre

 -

-This pilot retrospective case-control study questioned whether systemic statin use causes pulp calcification using cone-beam computed tomography images from the patients prescribed oral statins and comparing those of healthy individuals. ⋯ Within the limitations of the study, systemic statin use did not cause dental pulp calcification.
+This pilot retrospective case-control study questioned whether systemic statin use causes pulp calcification using cone-beam computed tomography (CBCT) images from the patients prescribed oral statins and comparing those of healthy individuals. ⋯ Within the limitations of the study, systemic statin use did not cause dental pulp calcification.
 The results suggest, oral administration of the statin drugs is not an unfavourable condition for dental practice.
 Further studies with larger numbers of patients are needed to support this conclusion.

 -

-Inflammatory bowel diseases which are characterized by endoplasmic reticulum (ER) stress and activation of the unfolded protein response (UPR) signaling pathway, are commonly treated with 5-amino salicylic acid (5-ASA).
+Inflammatory bowel diseases which are characterized by endoplasmic reticulum (ER) stress and activation of the unfolded protein response (UPR) signaling pathway are commonly treated with 5-amino salicylic acid (5-ASA).
 The objective of this study was to investigate the role of 5-amino salicylic acid in the UPR-signaling pathway in experimental colitis. ⋯ These findings suggest that the anti-inflammatory properties of 5-amino salicylic acid are mediated through the inhibition of the PERK signaling pathway.